 The Decline of Too Big to Fail

-For globally systemically important banks (GSIBs) with U.S. headquarters, we find significant post-Lehman reductions in market-implied probabilities of government bailout, along with 50%-to-100% higher wholesale debt financing costs for these banks after controlling for insolvency risk.
-The data are consistent with measurable effectiveness for the official sector’s post-Lehman GSIB failure-resolution intentions, laws, and rules.
-GSIB creditors now appear to expect to suffer much larger losses in the event that a GSIB approaches insolvency.
+For globally systemically important banks (GSIBs) with US head- quarters, we find significant reductions in market-implied prob- abilities of government bailout after the Global Financial Crisis (GFC), along with roughly 170% higher wholesale debt financing costs for these banks after controlling for insolvency risk.
+The data are consistent with measurable effectiveness for the official sector’s post-GFC GSIB failure-resolution intentions.
+GSIB creditors now appear to expect much larger losses in the event that a GSIB approaches insolvency.
 In this sense, we estimate a major decline of "too big to fail."

 Keywords: too big to fail, systemically important banks, government bailouts